Design and Innovation

 Prerequisite: Instructor approval

 In this hands-on class, students will apply concepts to projects related to various engineering disciplines.
-Units on environmental engineering will tackle the locally important topic of wastewater treatment; electrical engineering will focus on advanced circuits and custom PCBs to create novel products; mechanical engineering will explore topics in modern robotics; and musical engineering will use advanced techniques to create instruments such as electric guitars.
+Units in environmental engineering will tackle the locally important topic of wastewater treatment; electrical engineering will focus on advanced circuits and custom PCBs to create novel products; mechanical engineering will explore topics in modern robotics; and musical engineering will use advanced techniques to create instruments such as electric guitars.

 The Honors course has additional expectations.
 Students will be required to enter a national design contest, complete additional homework assignments, and pitch their final projects to the Torrey Explorers Fund.